pnchatterji/bosch-one/samples/sensor/bhix60/README.rst

 Wiring
 *******

-These samples are based on the arduino_nicla_sense_me board, which has an integrated BHI260AP sensor connected via SPI to a host nRF52832, with BMP390 (pressure sensor), BMM150 (3-axis magnetometer) and BME688 (environment sensor) as auxiliary sensors connected via i2c and SPI to the BHI260.
+These samples are tested on :

+1. The Arduino Nicla Sense ME board, which has an integrated BHI260AP sensor connected via SPI to a host nRF52832, with BMP390 (pressure sensor), BMM150 (3-axis magnetometer) and BME688 (environment sensor) as auxiliary sensors connected via i2c and SPI to the BHI260.
+NOTE: The actual board definition to be used for building the samples is bst_ardunio_nicla which is a part of this repository, and not the arduino_nicla_sense_me board definition which is in the upstream Zephyr repository.
+The board definition bst_ardunio_nicla is pre-configured with Bosch Sensortec drivers that are available in this repository.

+2. The Bosch Application Board 3.0 with a BHI260AP shuttle board mounted on it.
+This shuttle board has a BHI260AP sensor that connects via SPI or I2C to the host nRF52832 on the main board.
+Additionally, it has a BMP390, BMM150 and BME688 as auxiliary sensors connected via i2c and SPI to the BHI260, as with the Nicla board.

+However the connections details between BHI260 and the peripheral devices vary between the shuttle board and Nicla, hence, in order to use the peripheral devices, it is necessary to use two different sets of firmware for the two boards.
+This can be seen in the AUX and BSEC samples.

-However, they can be adapted to any other board with a similar configuration.
+These samples can be adapted to any other board with a similar configuration to either Nicla or AB3.

 Building and Running
 ********************